zenml-io/blog.zenml.io/_posts/2023-05-26-pipeline-syntax-redux.md

     step_2(a=a, b=p1_output)
 ```

-## Increased flexibility when defining steps: Steps can now have `Optional`, `Union`, and `Any` type annotations for their inputs and outputs.
+## Increased flexibility when defining steps

+Steps can now have `Optional`, `Union`, and `Any` type annotations for their inputs and outputs.
 Additionally, default values are allowed for step inputs.

 ```python
 @step